Financial mentors

 • advocates on a client’s behalf as they are often too stressed to negotiate with creditors or other lenders on their own

-• refers clients to other providers or supports (these can include iwi, Work and Income, health support services, housing providers, etc.)
+• links people to other supports, such as Kahukura within BFC Plus services, iwi, Work and Income, health support services, housing providers, etc.

 Financial mentors also: